Loss Lab

 Dylan Cooper (PhD student)

 Dylan grew up in Phoenix, Arizona.
-He received a BS in Biological Sciences from Arizona State University and a MS in Biology from University of Nebraska–Kearney.
+He received a BS in Biological Sciences from Arizona State University and a MS in Biology from Univ. of Nebraska–Kearney.
 Dylan previously studied feeding habits of Barn Owls and range expansion of Broad-billed Hummingbird.
 His research interests include avian ecology and urban evolution.
 In his free time, Dylan enjoys gaming, playing with his dogs, and outdoor activities like birding, hiking, SCUBA diving, and skiing.

 Riley Lawson (Master's Student)